 George Revel (@revellaw) is a PhD Candidate in International Law.
-He is currently research the evolution of the international collective right of self-determination and secession from peaceful, democratic states.
-He has lectured on War Crimes at the University of Edinburgh, and has taught international law at the University of Leicester.
+His current research examines the evolution of the international collective right of self-determination and secession from peaceful, democratic states.
+He lectures on War Crimes at the University of Edinburgh, and teaches international law at the University of Leicester.

 George undertook postgraduate studies in Public International Law, reading Diplomatic Law, International Criminal Law, the United Nations, Comparative & International Human Rights, Armed Conflict/Humanitarian Law, and the relationship between the State, Law, and Religion.
 His Masters research thesis examined the then-ongoing 2014 Scottish Independence Referendum, titled “Scotland/UK Secession: International Legal Considerations“, for which George received a Distinction.
 He would follow up with a submission to the Smith Commission on Scotland’s Devolution, “Expectation and Limits on Further Devolution of Parliamentary Powers to Scotland“.